dev-jalapeno/assignment3/README.md

 At its heart, 3040Crypto is a Crypto Wallet service, storing users' Crypto Currencies.
 However, we currently aren't leveraging APIs, and therefore not staying competitively sound.

 We should consider adding further functionality via API access for developers.
-Meaning, we create a suite of powerful transactions that enable account changes, purchasing or selling of coins, and more, outside of our application.
+This means creating a suite of powerful transactions that enable account changes, purchasing or selling of coins, and more, outside of our application.
 Not only would this allow third-party services to incorporate our wallet into their service, increasing our market share, but would also mean that the development required to do so would be on someone else's time.

+The first API we propose implementing would deal with crypto wallet management by allowing users to buy or sell their cryptocurrency.

 ## Prerequisites
 Before a developer can access our API, they must get an `access token` from us, for use in their POST request.
 This essentially limits the API usage to verified users, bolstering our security.